107 countries; 337 bird species in U.K.; 24 marathons; 4 ultramarathons; 1,

 A 2013 adventure was getting to the remote Ethiopian village of Sheikh Hussein, where a beautiful whitewashed tomb with black Arabic inscription is the joy of qat-chewing locals, the children of whom are so excited to see visitors they forget to put down their cut-throat razors.

-I need to get to the Silk Road of the 'Stans, Oceania and Sub-Saharan Africa, three areas of the world that so far I have not been to; Iran, Armenia and Montenegro, too, and I do realise the more I see, how much there is to go ... a good state of affairs ... plus, I really want to go back to all those places I love, such as Spain, Portugal, Turkey, Peru and New York City.
+I need to get to the Silk Road of the ‘Stans, Oceania and East Africa, three areas of the world that so far I have not been to; Iran, Armenia and Montenegro, too, and I do realise the more I see, how much there is to go ... a good state of affairs ... plus, I really want to go back to all those places I love, such as Spain, Portugal, Greece, Peru and New York City.

 I run marathons (best time, 2:44:56), I ran a double-crossing of the Grand Canyon, a 100-kilometre run between London and Brighton and, in June 2021, 100 miles, the length of the South Downs Way, in 24 hours, 41 minutes, and in May 2022, 100 miles along the Thames Path from London to Oxford in 23 hours, 12 minutes.